Skip to main content

 Do not use pasted graphics in your designs.
 Use properly placed and linked images instead, so they appear in the "Links" folder in your InDesign package.

-No image transformations
+No element transformations

-Do not scale or mirror images
+Do not scale or mirror elements

 The screenshot below shows two errors: not only does the image have (unnecessary) rotation and minus scaling, but the image is even slightly squeezed (visible by the fact that the X and Y scaling is not the same)